The 100 Largest Self Storage Companies in the U.S.: Who Owns the Market?

 This analysis was conducted by RentCafe Self Storage, an online platform offering nationwide apartment and storage unit listings.

-The article is based on our research into self-storage data from our sister division, Yardi Matrix, a business development and asset management tool widely used by brokers, sponsors, banks, and equity sources for underwriting investments in the multifamily, office, industrial, and self-storage sectors.
+The article is based on our research into self storage data from our sister division, Yardi Matrix, a business development and asset management tool widely used by brokers, sponsors, banks, and equity sources for underwriting investments in the multifamily, office, industrial, and self storage sectors.

 For the ranking, we analyzed the total rentable square footage within Yardi Matrix’s coverage area, calculating each company’s inventory as a percentage of the nation’s total inventory or each state’s inventory, depending on the scope.
-The data is accurate as of November 2024.
+The data is accurate as of April 2025.

 Please note that data and coverage areas may evolve, and actual figures are subject to change.